-1. Thaw the required amplification tubes according detect microorganisms that are wanted.
+1. Thaw an amplification tube (white) for each sample to analyze.
 Keep on ice and not use temperatures above 37°C for thawing.
 2. Centrifuge the amplification tubes for a few seconds, so that all liquid can get to the bottom of the tubes (in case you don't have microcentrifuge adaptors available for the tubes, you can use larger tubes after having cut their cap off).
-3. Add 5 μL of the extracted DNA to every amplification tube Mix1 and/or Mix2 and mix several times with the micropipette.
+3. Add 5 μL of the extracted DNA to every amplification tube and mix several times with the micropipette.
 Keep the tubes refrigerated at any time.
 4. Program the following temperature cycles on the thermocycler: